Table of Contents

 Note that when performing work that requires deep thought and analysis, it is better not to listen to music for the majority of the work.
 Examples of work that requires deep thought & analysis includes article writing, brainstorming, mathematics, & reading.
 If you listen to music while doing work, you essentially cutting off the voice in your head and entering a type of “reactionary” mode that requires less forethought.
 And therefore you are interacting with your work much less.
 This makes music useful for speeding up and perhaps enjoying dull and repetitive tasks, but extremely bad for learning.
 For learning, it is essential that we interact, have a dialogue, muse & ponder about the task or subject.
 A more specific example is reading while listening to music.
 You’ll find that you will end up reading faster, but retain less.
 That’s because you are not actively engaged in understand what the book was conveying, but more likely taking the first contextual meaning that hits you.
 In contrast, reading in a silent environment allows you to have an internal dialogue with the book you are reading.
 In your mind you may re-intact or imagine scenes from the book, get stuck on one idea and muse about it, or feel as if someone is reading the book straight to you.
 To reiterate, The level of interaction dictates how much we learn, and listening to music takes away from that interaction.

 Edit: I found that a good alternative to music is to introduce a white noise generator in your workplace, like this one that I personally use dialed down to the lowest fan setting.
 I find that white noise has a calming effect on me, extremely less distracting than music, while making me very comfortable on the task that I am completing.
+The recording of the sound of rain also works pretty well; I actually like it more than just pure white noise.

 The environment that we work in strongly affects our work ethic, productivity, and output.
 That’s why many students like to visit the library to get working on their projects.
 The library acts as a barrier to distractions that may surface at home or through social media.
 Social media & distractions serve as a multi-tasking example, and as humans we are inept at multi-tasking.
 What we call “multi-tasking” is actually switching through tasks rapidly.
 Multi-tasking should be eliminated in favor of developing focus on the task at hand.
 Distractions only serve to break & weaken our focus.